pondrejk/dizzer/chap2-carto_insight.md

 Desktop GIS mapping -- strugging to tranfer to web (basically fron-end development, which is also always in flux), maybe in the future desktop tools will suport generation of web map interfaces, but wouldn't count on it.
 Interface as a part of cartographic experience.

-TODO maybe look at the state of the art (opiniation/freedom) - leaflet, openlayers, mapbox, cartodb, arcgis online, self-hosted mapbox alternative...
+TODO maybe look at the state of the art (opiniation/freedom) - leaflet, openlayers, mapbox, cartodb, arcgis online, self-hosted mapbox alternative... (in later chapter, also depends on who does the job -- many creators just use the defaults)

 Apart from the limitations posed by opinionated mapping frameworks there are also certain mindset limitations that come from transfering a visual artifact from one medium to the other.
 Such transfer is not the same as if the visualisation was designed for the new medium from scratch as there are realized or unrealized ideas of how things should be done transrered from the practices required by the old medium.
 This was apparent for example the grid-like organization transferred from printed newspapers to web news portats initally and still lives there though responsivity required by small-screen devices pushed its rethinking.
 Simmilar case in cartography is the dichotomy between the topographic base and the tematic overlay.
 A good mental excercise for cartographers would be imagining map interaction unattached from any medium -- what would we design if anything was possible?